-In Argentina, the Company is currently operating under contracts with large customers such as Pan American Energy and YPF S.A., as well as a number of smaller customers.
-Based on the Company's strong operational performance, it believes that it is well-positioned to continue working with these customers in the future.
+In Argentina, the Company is currently operating under contracts with several of the major operators in that market as well as several smaller customers.
+Based on the Company's strong operational performance, it has been able to secure a few minimum commitment contracts with major operators that provide a solid contractual foundation for the division.